supply chain management

 - Communicate clear HES performance expectations to contractors;

 - Ensure active engagement of contractors; and

-- Provide a consistent CHESM program to help eliminate health, environment and safety (HES) incidents and injuries involving contractors.
+- Provide a consistent CHESM program to help eliminate HES incidents and injuries involving contractors.